LibOps/docs/docs/development/cli.md

 ## Usage

 After installing the CLI, you can see the list of commands by running `libops --help`.
-The LibOps CLI should be ran from the root of your GitHub repository.
-This is so the CLI can know the name of your site automatically without having to pass it in with the `--site` flag.
+The **LibOps CLI should be ran from the root of your GitHub repository**.
+This is so the CLI can automatically read the name of your site without having to pass the `--site` flag to specify the name.

 ```
 $ libops --help